GSP

 CURLcode curl_easy_setopt(CURL *handle, CURLOPT_FTP_USE_EPSV, long epsv);

 Pass epsv as a long.
 If the value is 1, it tells curl to use the EPSV command when doing passive FTP downloads (which it does by default).
-Using EPSV means that it will first attempt to use EPSV before using PASV, but if you pass zero to this option, it will not try using EPSV, only plain PASV.
+Using EPSV means that libcurl first attempts to use the EPSV command before using PASV.
+If you pass zero to this option, it does not use EPSV, only plain PASV.

-If the server is an IPv6 host, this option will have no effect as of 7.12.3.
+If the server is an IPv6 host, this option has no effect.

 1